projects

 as an undergraduate student in the visual arts department at columbia university, i participate in a semesterly visual arts show. i redesigned the signage for the show through a series of poster mockups that demonstrate the various concentrations offered in the degree.

-scans of a journal filled with design thinking, sketching, and brainstorming
+scans of a journal filled with design thinking, sketching, and brainstorming. it includes imaginations of form, line, and typography.

-designed and self-bound book revisioning what genesis would look like; including excerpts from biblical and quranic texts
+designed and self-bound book revisioning what genesis would look like; including excerpts from biblical and quranic texts. it examines the way history is crafted through language and visual material in creating narratives.

 © 2025 selin ho